 Andres lives with his father and his mother.
-He is responsible for caring for children, caring for animals and running errands.
+His duties at home include caring for children, caring for animals and running errands.
+There are 6 children in the family.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-There are 6 children in the family.

 Andres lives on the plains of Gatazo-Elena Zambrano, home to approximately 1,000 residents.
 Typical houses are constructed of cement and have brick walls.
 The most commonly spoken languages are Quichua and Spanish.